cmcpasserby/MayaCharm/README.md

 # MayaCharm
 Maya integration with run and debug configurations for Maya.
-MayaCharm lets you execute the current document or arbitrary code as if it was in Maya from PyCharm.
-For users of the professional version of PyCharm it will also setup and connect the pydev debugger to Maya as well.
+MayaCharm lets you execute the current document or arbitrary code as if it was in Maya from PyCharm, as well as attaching the local PyDev debugger to a running Maya instance.

 For those simply just wanting the compiled version, you are best to just search for it, in the plugin repository of PyCharm. https://plugins.jetbrains.com/plugin/8218?pr=pycharm